 In a nutshell, enlisted soldiers are the backbone of the military, comprising about 83% of the armed forces.
+Enlisted service members are responsible for completing military missions and carrying out orders.
 Officers act as managers for those soldiers, planning missions, giving orders, and assigning soldiers to tasks.

 Every year, more than 180,000 people enlist in the armed forces, and nearly another 20,000 become officers.
 Both enlisted and officer ranks provide rewarding career experiences, educational and training opportunities, and competitive compensation.